"Types (classes) of pain medication

 Following Intranasal Administration

-OxyContin contains oxycodone, an opioid agonist and Schedule II controlled substance with an abuse liability similar to other opioid agonists, legal and illicit, including fentanyl, hydromorphone, methadone, morphine, and oxymorphone.
-OxyContin can be abused and is subject to misuse, addiction, and criminal diversion [See WARNINGS AND PRECAUTIONS].
+OXYCONTIN contains oxycodone, an opioid agonist and Schedule II controlled substance with an abuse liability similar to other opioid agonists, legal or illicit, including fentanyl, hydromorphone, methadone, morphine, and oxymorphone.
+OXYCONTIN can be abused and is subject to misuse, addiction, and criminal diversion [see WARNINGS AND PRECAUTIONS and Drug Abuse and Dependence].

 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.